alliecatowo/zmk-sofle/README.md

 ## Keyboard Displays

 Each half uses the [zmk-nice-oled](https://github.com/mctechnology17/zmk-nice-oled) screen library.
-The left side uses the standard `nice_view` layout while the right uses the `nice_view_custom` variant so both displays face the user and show layer and Bluetooth status.
+The left side shows the standard layout while the right is flipped so both displays face the user and show layer and Bluetooth status.
 The separate dongle screen is unchanged.

 ## Dongle Display